Types of Heat Exchangers on a Ship

-Plate type exchanger consists of thin corrugated plates joined parallel together, creating cavity for fluid flow inside it.
-Alternate sides of the plate carries two different fluids, between which, heat transfer is carried out.
+Plate type exchanger consists of thin corrugated plates joined parallel together, creating a cavity for fluid flow inside it.
+Alternate sides of the plate carry two different fluids, between which, heat transfer is carried out.

-Efficiency of plate type is higher than shell and tube type for same size of unit and can withstand high pressure.
+The efficiency of plate type is higher than shell and tube type for the same size of the unit and can withstand high pressure.

 3) Plate Fin Heat Exchanger

 Fins can be fixed in perpendicular to the direction of flow and are known as offset fins.
 Fins fixed in parallel to the direction of flow are straight fins.
 Fins can be fixed in curvature form to increase the heat exchanging effect and are thus known as wavy fins.
-Efficiency of this heat exchanger is slightly higher than plate type unit but installation and maintenance cost is higher
+The efficiency of this heat exchanger is slightly higher than plate type unit but installation and maintenance cost is higher.

 4) Dynamic Scrapped Surface Heat Exchanger